zestia/ember-select-box/docs/components.md

       <td>@onSelect</td>
       <td>
-        Fired when an option is clicked, or enter is pressed regardless as to whether the value changed or not (because a selection was made).
+        Fired when an option is clicked, or enter is pressed regardless as to whether the value changed or not.
       </td>
     </tr>
     <tr>